-Michael B. Jordan’s Rumored Girlfriend: Who Is Firyal Nur Al Hossain?
+Michael B. Jordan’s Latest Rumored Girlfriend: Who Is Firyal Nur Al Hossain?

 You can see those likes, comments and fire emoji here.

-So who is Michael’s reported girlfriend?
+So who is Firyal Nur Al Hossain?

 Firyal Is A Fashion Designer